Global Hadamard form for the Green Function in Schwarzschild space-time: Global analysis of the Schwarzschild Green function using a large- expansion

-The expansion is valid for $|\arg(z)|<\pi$ (see equation 8.451(1) of \cite{GradRyz}).
-A key feature of the expansion is that it does not apply to all orders: for each positive integer choice of $N$, we must cut off at the appropriate value of $k$.
+A key feature of the expansion \eqref{bessel-large-ell} is that it does not apply to all orders: for each positive integer choice of $N$ in \eqref{bessel-large-ell}, we must cut off the sum in \eqref{bessel-exp-cgl} at the appropriate value of $k$ as determined by Eqs.~\eqref{R1-bound} and \eqref{R2-bound}.
+We note that, in Eq.~(\ref{bessel-exp-cgl}), the argument is $z=L\eta$, and so large $\ell=L-\frac12$ corresponds to large $z$ (given a fixed $\eta>0$).